Converting NodeJS CPU profiles to pprof

 >>= addLocationTable internFunctionTable nodesById

-I probably would leave the addStringTable
+>>= addStringTableI probably would leave the addStringTable state implicit, because it

 would get unwieldy to pass around otherwise.
 But I really have no excuse

-for why PprofState
+for why PprofState is so large.

 One other “low-light” of the code was that I ended up a little confused

-, whereas a lot of my functions used Int
+Word64, whereas a lot of my functions used Int.
+So I ended up with a

-to convert the output for proto-lens
+lot of fromIntegral to convert the output for proto-lens, and I’m

 still not totally convinced it’s correct.
 It probably would have made